Morocco is nothing less than spellbinding. Style and symbolism ooze

 IN THE ZNIGUI DUNES

 Drive south through the scenic cedar forests of the Middle Atlas Mountains, following the green Ziz River valley, until it ends at the Sahara desert.
 Soon after, you will arrive at the Tafilet oasis.
 The Tafilet Oasis was the last stop on the trans-Saharan trading route before Timbuktu.
-This oasis is also the home of the dynasty of His Majesty King Mohamed VI, the Alaouite dynasty, which has ruled Morocco for the last four centuries.
 Upon arrival in Erfoud, leave the world behind as you continue by 4x4.
 Venture further towards the legendary dunes of remote Znigui.
 These dunes are constantly shifting with the considerable desert winds.
 Spend the night at your private desert encampment.

 FANTASIA AT CHEZ ALI